kaze314/Distream/README.md

 **--play**  will create a UDP live stream which you can watch with VLC on ``udp://@:1234``

 ## Disclaimer
 This project exists as a proof-of-concept.
 Large scale usage across multiple networks has not been tested.
-Security was not a focus when distream was designed, there are likely flaws that an attacker can exploit, both on the program and design level.
+Security was not a focus when distream was designed, and there are likely flaws that an attacker can exploit, both on the program and design level.
 There are several improvements that can be made to support streams with a large amount (>1000) of viewers however they are out of the scope of what I wanted to achieve.